Start Here

 To make the process as easy as possible, I created an incredibly detailed guide here: The Best Foolproof White Sourdough Bread Recipe

 Every step is described in detail, and I’m constantly coming back to it to improve it and add updates.
-Feel free to DM me on Instagram or send me an email – I do my very best to respond to everyone who reaches out for help.

 If you prefer video instruction, I have a step-by-step YouTube video that walks you through how to make a great loaf of artisan sourdough bread: